 Next, for comparison, we consider the 3d massless GR with the harmonic gauge-fixing: \beq \mathcal{L}_{\rm{GR}}^{} =\, \frac{1}{\,\kappa^2\,}\sqrt{-g\,}R - \frac{1}{\,{2}\hs\xi\,} \Big(\hsm\partial_{\nu}^{}h^{\mn}\!-\!\frac{1}{\hs 2\hs}\partial_{\mu}^{} h\Big)^{\hsm\!2}, \eeq where we flip an overall sign such that the Einstein-Hilbert term has the correct sign for the massless graviton.\ Then, we derive the massless graviton propagator: \beqs

-\eeqs This also differs from the \eqref{eq:Dh-m=0-Landau} or \eqref{eq:Dh-m=0-Feynman} we derived from the massive graviton propagator of the covariant TMG gravity under the massless limit.\ Since the 3d massless graviton has no propagating physical degree of freedom, its massless propagator is a gauge artefact, and it is expected that different ways of obtaining this 3d massless graviton propagator may give different answers.\ A key point is that the 3d equation of motion (Einstein equation) for the on-shell massless graviton field has zero solution (corresponding to the flat Minkowski metric).
+\eeqs This also differs from the \eqref{eq:Dh-m=0-Landau} or \eqref{eq:Dh-m=0-Feynman} that we derived from the massive graviton propagator of our WTMG theory under the massless limit.\ Since the 3d massless graviton has no propagating physical degree of freedom, its massless propagator is a gauge artefact, so it is expected that different ways of obtaining this 3d massless graviton propagator may give different answers.\ A key point is that the 3d equation of motion (Einstein equation) for the on-shell massless graviton field has zero solution (corresponding to the flat Minkowski metric).